-I’ve been thinking more about the things I read: content, perspective, and contribution to my being in some form.
-As of now, content-wise, I prefer a mix of technology and meta-productivity or knowledge-building.
-Perspective-wise, I don’t really have an opinion on, but seeing things from very passionate and very noncommital points of view can be interesting.
-Recently, I’ve been mostly focusing on thinking about how what I read fits in, contribution-wise.
+I’ve been thinking more about the things I read: content, perspective, and contribution to my mindset in some form.
+As of now, content-wise, I prefer a mix of technology, meta-productivity, or knowledge-building.
+I don’t have a preference as to perspectives, but contrasting thoughts from very passionate and very noncommital points of view can be interesting.
+Recently, I’ve been mostly focusing on thinking about how what I read fits in, contribution-to-knowledge-wise.

-This series of thoughts started with me doing a decent chunk of self-study of maths, physics, and some CS over the summer.
-I was reading a lot of drier information each day, but most of it was material I needed to cover (well, not needed, but wanted to, for the sake of pre-reading) and properly remember.
-Trying to take clear and concise notes to build a library of references I could look back to later was not the most innovative or impactful summer project, but at least it helped me build a sense of what I liked in content, and what role I wanted consuming that information to play in my daily life.
+This series of thoughts started with my self-study of maths, physics, and some CS over the summer.
+I was reading a lot of drier information each day, but most of it was material I needed to cover (well, not needed, but wanted to, for the sake of preparation) and properly remember.
+Trying to take clear and concise notes to build a library of reference material I could look back to later was not the most innovative summer project, but at least it helped me build a sense of what I liked in content, and what role I wanted consuming that information to play in my daily life.